farif1/SecurityPortfolio/README.md

 - Coded a Big Mac counter metric using JMX and Prometheus and visualized it using Grafana to demonstrate that real-time data is being pulled in.

 ### Projects
+- Conduct a Sedurity Audit
+- Responding to Security Incidents using the NIST CSF
+- Manage file permissions using Linux commands
+- Applying filters to SQL queries
+- Analyze a vulnerable system for a small business

 ### Skills
 - Cybersecurity Principles and Practices